 All of this can feel overwhelming.
 How can one person solve all of these structural problems in a creative way?
 Where do you even begin?

 What do you want the customer to do?

-You begin with the process.
-Current, future – gaps.
-In the JetBlue lobby case, before we even began building T5 we met with the industrial engineers to go over the mechanics of the space.
-“We want movement.
+Begin with the process.
+Look at the current process, envision the future process, and identify the gaps.
+In the case of the JetBlue lobby, before we even began building T5, we met with industrial engineers to go over the mechanics of the space.
+Our objective: “We want movement.
 No queues.”
-Airports and airlines both share that goal.
-But that is too generic of a statement to allow for a design solution.
+Airports and airlines share that goal.
+But it is too generic a statement to foster an immediate design solution.

 Kiosks were not enough.
-I had to go farther.
+We had to go farther.

-Creative thinking, process mindset and empathy are the key ingredients to building CX journeys (experiences) that will differentiate your business and make your customers come back for more.
+Creative thinking, process mindset and empathy are the key ingredients to building CX journeys that differentiate your business and make your customers come back for more.
 People do exactly what you design them to do.
-The good news is you are in charge.
+The good news is, as the customer experience designer, you are in charge.
 There is no such thing as overthinking design.
 Keep imagining all the things that can go wrong and then amend your design accordingly.
 Enjoy the art of CX design!

 Featured Image Courtesy of Cosmopolitan Magazine

 Get more tips on CX Design and CX career questions through our DoingCXRight Mentor Program.